backup-isaac/GTSR-telemetry-server/README.md

 We interface with our RF subsystem by relaying our RF data to the tcp input of a server.
 The intention is that we can run all relevant parts of our server locallying on a laptop while trailering the car, and relay the RF data to localhost port 6001.
 We also provide the capability, if an internet connection is available, to relay the data to the server in production.
 This is primarily done via the Raspberry Pi in shop for debugging purposes.

 The RF listener will also relay any chat messages to the car, to mirror functionality for LTE

+Please see the README.md in rf-listener for more information on running the rf-listener.
+The rf-listener cannot be run in docker on OSX.

 ## Generator